Affordable Dental Solutions Offers High Quality Chester County Dental Implants

 Guided Implant Surgery

 The placement of each implant is important when doing full mouth restorations and individual implants.
 We make sure that the biting forces are directed along the long axis of the implant to prevent extra stress from off-angle forces; this gives the implant itself a better long term prognosis as well as the crown, bridge, or denture.
 Using a surgical guide is an excellent way to ensure that each implant is placed exactly where we intend it to be.
-To make each custom surgical guide, a 3-D image is reviewed with our implant lab and the implants are virtually placed within this image.
-Our implant lab then fabricates a “stent” (or guide) that will snap onto your teeth securely, and this stent guides the implant placement to exactly where it was planned in all three dimensions.
+To make each custom surgical guide, a 3-D image is reviewed and the implants are virtually placed within this image.
+Then, a "stent" (or guide) is fabricated that will snap onto your teeth securely, and this stent guides the implant placement to exactly where it was planned in all three dimensions.
 Having a surgical guide is particularly useful for full arch cases and for patients who have a limited amount of bone in the area.
 Our doctors will review each case individually and recommend surgical stents as needed. http://www.mcenterusa.com/mguide.htm

 Permanently cemented Bridgework